Tag: redemption

 Moses’ exultation of God in Exodus can seem overbearing toward people who don’t follow God.
 The entire purpose of that overbearingness is to show God’s and through a people despised and rejected.
 In fact, this is an echo of the passage in Genesis, for some of the people who are opposing of the Israelites return (coming into their inheritance) are the descendants of Esau who despised his inheritance.
 God leads and loves those on the outside.

 The Psalm then transforms from sheep to a person for whom the table is set.
 In other words, the sheep has now become the guest.
-That is not a small transformation, to go from stubborn (won’t rest), to following (through fear and death), to guest.
+That is not a small transformation, to go from stubborn (won’t rest), to following (through fear and ), to guest.

 1) The family in Genesis is not great.
 How are the relationships shown between people: Isaac, Rebekah, Esau, Jacob?
 Think of how scripture shows and doesn’t show those relationships.